dmlc/dgl/apps/life_sci/examples/property_prediction/README.md

 Use `classification.py` with arguments
 ```
--m {GCN, GAT}, MODEL, model to use
+-m {GCN, GAT, Weave}, MODEL, model to use
 -d {Tox21}, DATASET, dataset to use
 ```